-12th.
-Lord NAPIER, picient Grand Master, supported on the right hand by Sir William Forbes Bart.
+Eath.
+Lord Nables, present Grand Master, supported on the right hand by Sir William Forbes Bart.
 Past Grand Master, and on the left, by the duke of Buccleugh.

-A detachment of the 35th regiment from the caftle, together with the city guard, lined the streets.
+A detachment of the 35th regiment from the caffle, together with the city guard, lined the fireets.

-At one o'clock, the Grand Master reached the site of the College, when the foundation-stone was laid with the usual ceremonies.
-After which the Grand Master addressed himself to the Lord Provost and Magistrates as follows:
+At one o'clock, the Grand Master reached the site of the College, when the foundation-stone was laid with the usual ceremonies\.
+After which the Grand Master addressed himself to the Lord Provost and Massistrates as follows:

-My Lord Provost, and MAGISTRATES, of the City of Edinburgh,
+My Lord Provost, and Magistrates, of the City

 In compliance with your request, I have now had the honour, in the capacity of Grand Master Mason of Scotland, to lend my aid towards laying that stone, on which it is your intention to erect a new College.
-I must ever consider it as one of the fortunate events in my life, that the Crast of Free and Accepted Masons should be called forth, so affift at an undertaking so laudable, and so glorious, during the time that, from their affection, I have the honour of sitting in the chair of the Grand Lodge.
+I must ever consider it as one of the fortunate events in my life, that the Crast of Free and Accepted Masons should be called forth, to affist at an undertaking so laudable, and so glorious, during the time that, from their affection, I have the honour of sitting in the chair of the Grand Lodge.

-\ The particulars of this part of the ceremony were exactly similar to that observed at laying the foundation-stone of the South Bridge.
-See p.
-294.
+\ The particulars of this part of the ceremony were exactly armalar to that observed at laying the foundation stone of the South Bridge, see p.
+295.